 - Product Owner: They are value maximizers who see the end products and solutions as a means of achieving the long-term vision.
 Someone well aware of customer needs, product market fit, and track the product's progress regarding stakeholders' expectations.

-DevOps ensures that IT teams can collaborate efficiently and effectively to quickly produce high-quality apps and services.
+DevOps ensures that IT teams can collaborate efficiently and effectively to produce high-quality apps and services quickly.
 As a result, these products will transform and improve faster.

 - Increased quality and security of product innovation